User interface

 The central work area includes:

-- action buttons for managing the selected item type, for example adding elements or starting processes
+- action buttons for managing the selected item type, such as adding elements or starting processes

-- additional controls for operations on the item type, such as quick search, complete filter selection, contextual menu, map view and more
+- additional controls for operations on the item type, such as quick search, filter selection, contextual menu, map view and others

-- below, the information organized into cards or grids (tables), with the ability to:
+- information organized in cards or grids (tables), allowing operators to:

 - act on the header to manage columns